I've been banned from driving. What next?

 I was banned for speeding on my motorbike.
 Can I still drive my car?

 No. A ban covers all categories of motor vehicle.

 Yes.
 If you follow the appropriate procedure to obtain a licence in another country, and pass the relevant tests, you can obtain a non UK licence.
 However, you would still not be entitled to drive in the UK for the period of any disqualification imposed and will not be able to exchange your UK licence for a non-UK licence.

-No. In order to act as a supervising driver, you must hold a full driving licence.
+No. To act as a supervising driver, you must hold a full driving licence.

 I am already banned but cannot recall the period of disqualification.
 How can I find out how much longer I need to serve?

 You can search all your driving licence information via the DVLA link: